 Have you heard of Javelle Water?
 It’s origins stem from Javel, a former French village which is now part of Paris, this is where it was first made.
 However the original version uses sodium hypochorite, a solution of active chlorine, otherwise known as bleach.

 Whilst bleach may get your clothes looking white, it’s pretty terrible when it comes to your health.
-Bleach is very toxic, when diluted it can still cause skin burns, irritation and can damage the respiratory system if the fumes are inhaled – not to mention how toxic it is to our planet, washing it down the sink and out into our waterways causes an array of problems.
+Bleach is very toxic, even when diluted it can still cause skin burns, irritation and can damage the respiratory system if the fumes are inhaled – not to mention how toxic it is to our planet, washing it down the sink and out into our waterways causes an array of problems.

 Our version of Javelle water stain and spot remover